kacper51011/Social_Media_App_Client/README.md

 ## General info

-My second big project created in MERN stack with typescript.
+My second big original project created in MERN stack with typescript.
 I decided to make use of the skills I gained from the previous project (Swapbook), but also learn something new.
 Thats why (comparing to previous project) I used:

 - React-Hook-Form except of Formik
 - Zod except of Yup